 Including these will, once again, establish credibility with the buyers.
 If you do not show the buyers what they are getting, they may feel like you are concealing the product and being dishonest.
 They want to buy your products, but only if they know what they are getting.

-Optimum recovery and continued success comes from consistent selling exposure and tenure, with additional help from seasoned Account Managers.
+Optimum recovery and continued success come from consistent selling exposure and tenure, with additional help from seasoned Account Managers.
 If you have specific questions about listing your surplus assets, be sure to consult your assigned Account Manager.
-They will provide personal, detailed guidance in achieving maximum success on Liquidation.com.
+They will provide personal, detailed guidance in achieving maximum success on our marketplaces.